elementary-221b/baker-street/_posts/2024-09-26-Spotlight-VirusTotal.markdown

 method: How they found it.
 Most use blacklist, which means they checked a known database of bad actors.

-3. Key Indicators of Compromise (IoCs)
+3 Key Indicators of Compromise (IoCs)
 id: This is a unique tracking ID for this specific analysis.

 url: The canonicalized URL.
-VT normalizes URLs (removing extra parameters) to ensure it's comparing the same "root" resource.
+VT normalizes URLs (removing extra parameters) to ensure it's comparing the same "root" resource.`

 CySA+ Analysis Exercise: The "Gray" Area
 Look at the ZeroFox or SOCRadar entries in your JSON: